The Core Components Embed Component allows embedding external content in an AEM content page.

 In general,all script and

 styleelements as well as all

 However the rules are more complicated because the Embed Component follows AEM’s global HTML AntiSamy sanitation framework filtering rule set, which can be found at

 /libs/cq/xssprotection/config.xml.
-This can be overlaid for project-specific configuration by a develoer if required.
+This can be overlaid for project-specific configuration by a developer if required.

 Additional security information can be found in the AEM developer documentation for on-premise installations as well as AEM as a Cloud Service installations.

 Although the AntiSamy sanitation framework rules can be configured by overlaying